mahmoudzakeer7/LIFI_IoT-/README.md

 Applications for Elderly Care:
 Your idea of using Li-Fi for tracking and assisting elderly people is innovative and feasible.
 Here's how it could work:
+Application for Smart Homes too: you can conntact with devices with light instead of bluetooth or wifi

 Device Tracking: Small wearable devices (like wristbands or badges) equipped with Li-Fi receivers and transmitters could communicate with Li-Fi-enabled light fixtures in the home.
 This would allow caregivers to track the location of the elderly person without intrusive cameras.